freeCodeCamp/freeCodeCamp/guide/english/svg/index.md

 You can see the output and play with the code in <a href='https://codepen.io/SgiobairOg/pen/OxbNpW' target='_blank' rel='nofollow'>this codepen</a>.

-In the opening `svg` tag we add a width attribute to set the width of the viewport to 100% of the container width, you can use percentages or pixel widths.
-The opening svg tag also has `viewbox` attribute which defines a window through which elements of your svg are visible, in this case, the viewbox spans from (0,0) to (600,300).
-In SVG space the X-axis starts with zero on the left and increases to the right; the Y-axis starts with zero at the top and increases towards the bottom.
+In the opening `svg` tag we add a width attribute to set the width of the viewport to 100% of the container width, so you can use percentages or pixel widths.
+The opening svg tag also has `viewbox` attribute which defines a window through which elements of your svg are visible.
+In this case, the viewbox spans from (0,0) to (600,300).
+In SVG space, the X-axis starts with zero on the left and increases to the right; the Y-axis starts with zero at the top and increases towards the bottom.

 The first new tag is the `<rect />` tag which defines a rectangle in the SVG viewport.
 In this case we define a square which is 10 units from the top and left and 100 units tall and wide.
 The `fill` attribute sets the fill color for the shape.